mark-hahn/emStructObj/README.md

 Status
 ------
-This is a work in progress.
-There are no real docs.
-There are no unit tests.
-The function emObjToStruct has not been tested.
+This is pre-alpha.
+Both functions emStructObj and emObjToStruct are in use in an app but there are no real docs or unit tests.

-The function emStructObj has been tested and it is useful for debugging now.
-It has been used in a production environment as part of an app's source but it should be considered alpha quality at best.

 Features
 --------